Glasses: Sunglasses

 Sunglasses provide more comfort and protection against bright light and often against ultraviolet (UV) light.
 To properly protect the eyes from the dangers of UV light, sunglasses should have UV-400 blocker to provide good coverage against the entire light spectrum that poses a danger.

 Light polarization is an added feature that can be applied to sunglass lenses.
 Polarization filters are positioned to remove horizontally polarized rays of light, which eliminates glare from horizontal surfaces (allowing wearers to see into water when reflected light would otherwise overwhelm the scene).
 Polarized sunglasses may present some difficulties for pilots since reflections from water and other structures often used to gauge altitude may be removed.
 Liquid-crystal displays emit polarized light, making them sometimes difficult to view with polarized sunglasses.
 Sunglasses may be worn for aesthetic purposes, or simply to hide the eyes.
-Examples of sunglasses that were popular for these reasons include tea shades and mirrorshades.
+Examples of sunglasses that were popular for these reasons include tea shades and mirrored lenses.
 Many blind people wear nearly opaque glasses to hide their eyes for cosmetic reasons.
 Many people with light sensitivity conditions wear sunglasses or other tinted glasses to make the light more tolerable.

 Sunglasses may also have corrective lenses, which requires a prescription.
 Clip-on sunglasses or sunglass clips can be attached to another pair of glasses.
 Some wrap-around sunglasses are large enough to be worn over another pair of glasses.
 Otherwise, many people opt to wear contact lenses to correct their vision so that standard sunglasses can be used.

-Mixed doubleframe
+Mixed double-frame (Flip glasses)

 The double frame uplifting glasses have one moving frame with one pair of lenses and the basic fixed frame with another pair of lenses (optional), that are connected by four-bar linkage.
 For example, sun lenses could be easily lifted up and down while mixed with myopia lenses that always stay on.
 Presbyopia lenses could be also combined and easily removed from the field of view if needed without taking off glasses.
+These glasses are often used for drivers going through tunnels, with the upper frame serving as sunglasses and the second frame as transparent lenses.